nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 By default the server will start with only the http endpoints available.
 If you also want to interact through websocket you should provide a `multines` option.

-The option whould be an object with the following format
+The option should be an object with the following format

 ```
 multines: {